-The Company maintains two short-term incentive bonus plans, the Income Pool Incentive Compensation Plan ("IPICP") and the Presidential Incentive Plan ("PIP").
-They are designed to create incentives for superior performance and to allow the Company's executive officers to share in the success of the Company by rewarding the contributions of individual officers.
-The availability of funds for distribution under these plans is dependent upon the performance of the Company as a whole.
-Focused on short-term or annual business results, they enable the Company to award designated executives with annual cash bonuses based on their contributions to the profits of their particular divisions of the Company.
+The Company maintains short-term incentive bonus programs for certain employees which are based on operating profits of the individual subsidiaries to which the employees are assigned.
+The Company's employment agreement with its Chief Executive Officer includes a bonus formula based on consolidated pre-tax profits.
+These plans are designed to create incentives for superior performance and to allow the Company's executive officers to share in the success of the Company by rewarding the contributions of individual officers.
+Focused on short-term or annual business results, these plans enable the Company to award designated executives with annual cash bonuses based on their contributions to the profits of the Company.